steffenhartleib/CustomerSegmentationFlashDeal/CustomerLifetTimeValue_US.md

 ### Questions
 1. Which customer segments are driving revenue?
-2. What is the value of the customer data base?
+2. What is the value of the US customer data base?

 ***